molsysbio/3-Quant-seq-FWD-analysis/README.md

 To get started, you only need to provide a file path where all the fastq files from the 3' Quant-seq experiment are stored.
 The pipeline then automatically selects all forward read files by filtering for `*_R1_001.fastq.gz`.
 This catches all relevant files if you demultiplexed your data with bcl2fastq.
 If you renamed the fastq files, you can change the filtering behaviour in line 20 in the Snakefile.

+The folder `example_fastq_quant-seq` contains three fastq files with only 5000 reads from a 3' Quant-seq FWD UMI experiment.
+To start a test run, the filepaths can be left as is.
+Running the whole pipeline on the example data should take only ~5 minutes.
+Installing the conda enviroments can take much longer though.

 ## Prerequisites

 ### 1. Conda and Snakemake Installation